scpwiki/wikijump/docs/development.md

 ## Installation

-The `installer` folder has everything you need to run a local Wikijump install either in a container or on metal or a VM.
+The `install` folder has everything you need to run a local Wikijump install either in a container or on metal or a VM.

 ### Installation via [Docker](https://www.docker.com/) locally